rasberryrabbit/ATTiny85_MPPT/README.md

 Fianally working first firmware, but it need more testing.

 Coding by Arduino 1.8.7 / ATTinycore.
-Algorithm convert from old MPPT code of mine.
+~Algorithm convert from old MPPT code of mine.~
+It implement new simple algorithm that work well with high solar output.
+But it have low power output under low solar output condition(stuck in high voltage).
 It has less PWM noise at high load.(hopely)
 It has 16KHz switching frequency.
 But with 16kHz, Vgs exceed 10V, it is about 20V.

-This is simple MPPT for solar panel.

 11 milli-ohm N-ch logic level FET(BUK9511) used for current sensor.
-It can replace by 11 mili-ohm or higher Rds-on resistance logic level FET.
+It can replace by 11 mili-ohm or higher Rds-on(<40 milli) resistance logic level FET.

 Transistor 2N2222A -> BC547 or compatible
 Transistor 2N2907A -> BC557 or compatible